 9. Now you have your border, click Layer in the top toolbar, then select Flatten Image.
 You can now export your image as you please.

 Not too tricky!
-Now that you're well on your way with image editing, you might want to read our other Photoshop tutorials, including how to add a drop shadow in Photoshop.
-Adobe's editing suite isn't the only way to work on photos though, so why not also check out our guides on how to edit images on iPhone, how to blur a photo's background on iPhone and how to edit an image's metadata on iPhone.
+Now that you're well on your way with image editing, you might want to read our other Photoshop tutorials, including how to add a drop shadow in Photoshop and how to blur a background in Photoshop.
+Adobe's editing suite isn't the only way to work on photos though, so why not also check out our guides on how to edit images on iPhone, how to blur a photo's background on iPhone and how to edit videos on iPhone.
+Want to brush up on your photographic knowledge?
+Make a start by reading about optical zoom vs. digital zoom.